z5labs/battlebots/docs/content/gameplay/1v1-battles/arena.md

 1v1 battles take place in a 2D rectangular arena with defined boundaries.
 The arena uses a Cartesian coordinate system and applies physics rules for movement, collision, and friction.

+> **About Arenas**: A Battle Arena is a configured instance of the BattleBot Universe with specific properties: terrain type (biome), boundary dimensions, visibility rules, starting positions, and win conditions.
+Different battles may use different arena configurations.
+For complete technical specification, see **[ADR-0011: 1v1 Battles](/research_and_development/adrs/0011-1v1-battles.md)**.

 ## Coordinate System

 The arena uses a **2D Cartesian coordinate system** - the same (x, y) coordinates you learned in math class.